 Coreform offers a free, export-limited version of its premiere meshing toolkit, Coreform Cubit Learn, exclusively for student and hobbyist use.
 Contact us to see if you qualify for Coreform Cubit Learn

-See for yourself why Coreform Cubit is the pre-processor of choice of engineers worldwide.
-Try Coreform Cubit on your own models free for 30 days.
+he pre-processor of choice of engineers worldwide.
+Try Coreform Cubit free for 30 days.